Top 5 Dead or Alive

 Top 5 Dead or Alive is the fourth studio album by American hip hop recording artist Jadakiss.
-The album was released on November 20, 2015, by D-Block Records and Def Jam Recordings.
+The album was released on November 20, 2015, by SoRaspy, D-Block Records, Ruff Ryders Entertainment, and Def Jam Recordings.
 The album features guest appearances from Akon, Future, Jeezy, Lil Wayne, Ne-Yo, Nas, Nipsey Hussle, Styles P, Puff Daddy, Sheek Louch, Swizz Beatz, Young Adz and Young Buck.
+Jadakiss and his team worked closely with Artist Matt Senna to create the album artwork inspired by the idea that Jadakiss was being inducted into the unofficial hall of fame.

 Background

 In May 2010, he spoke about the progress of the album, saying: "I got about three good ones.
 Not even recorded.
 I got probably two verses off each song.
 Maybe four good ones.
 [DJ Drama] sent me something.
 I’m doing real careful selection on production on this project…Even my street joints, even if it’s a symphony.
 If every verse got 75 curses in it, I want the production to be big…I was gonna switch the name up.
 I put it on Twitter, I put it on every website you can imagine, and that came back unanimous.
 So Top Five, Dead or Alive it is, baby…It’s Def Jam, Roc-A-Fella, Ruff Ryders, D-Block, Aphilliates, Green Lantern, a couple of other white guys [releasing it.]
 You know how this game is.
 Everybody is in the pot.
 But it’s enough money for everybody."

 In December 2012, he explained that he was halfway done recording the album, saying: "It's coming baby, first quarter.
 Anywhere, February, March, April...
 You know, somewhere around there where it feels right,.
 It's halfway finished now.
 When I finish this tour, I'll go home and finish the rest of it and then we strategize the marketing plan and get that thing out to the people."